York residents desperate for change after two homicides in a week

 YORK, Pa. -- After two homicides in two days in the city of York, community members say they want to see changes in their neighborhoods.

 23-year-old L.A.
-Truvillion was shot and killed last night – just two miles away from where 20-year-old philip banks junior was killed Monday.
+Truvillion was shot and killed last night – just two miles away from where 20-year-old Philip Banks Jr. was killed Monday.

 “The violence definitely needs to stop," said Destiny Richardson.